jaci-hub/CampusCash/README.md

 # CampusCash

 Quick overview:
-  Campus Cash is like DoorDash + PayPal (or a combination of similar platforms) for colleges and universities.
+  Campus Cash is like DoorDash + Venmo (or a combination of similar platforms) for colleges and universities.

 Goal:
   My goal is very simple: to make sure students in all colleges and universities feel more entitled and independent about their "campus cash/food"; I want to provide students more control over their "campus cash", which includes: